Cuba starter pack

 San Nicholas 263 between Concordia and Neptuno, Centro Havana, Cuba

-look for Teresa on FB as “Teresa Saborit”
+Look for Teresa on FB as “Teresa Saborit”

 $20/night includes breakfast and dinner, some rooms are shared, some are private and all come with the most incredibly warm and hilarious Cuban family!

-Good spot for a in-budget splurge!
+Good spot for an in-budget splurge!